hyprnz/terraform-aws-iam-module/policy-to-role/README.md

-## Terraform Group To Policy Module
+## Terraform Policy to Role Module

 This module creates a IAM policy and  attaches the policy to an existing Role.